samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 use FixtureTrait;
 ```

-To insert only the records that are linked to the main ressource we want to test (or matching another specific criteria),
+To insert only the records that are linked to the main resource we want to test (or matching another specific criteria),
 the function `insertFixtureWhere` can be used like follows:
 ```php
 // Insert one client and needed dependencies